Ty France Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in MLB.
+- The nine strikeouts per nine innings put together by the Cardinals pitching staff ranks 13th in MLB.

-- The Cardinals have a 4.66 team ERA that ranks 19th across all MLB pitching staffs.
+- The Cardinals' 4.70 team ERA ranks 19th across all MLB pitching staffs.

-- Cardinals pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Cardinals pitchers combine to rank 17th in baseball in home runs given up (23 total, 1.2 per game).

-- Matz (0-2) takes the mound for the Cardinals in his fourth start of the season.
-He has a 6.48 ERA in 16 2/3 innings pitched, with 17 strikeouts.
+- Mikolas makes the start for the Cardinals, his fifth of the season.
+He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- In his most recent appearance on Saturday, the lefty threw 5 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering three hits.
+- The righty's most recent time out came on Sunday against the Pittsburgh Pirates, when he threw 5 2/3 innings, surrendering two earned runs while allowing seven hits.

-- In three games this season, the 31-year-old has a 6.48 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .328 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.